coderefinery/2020-04-07-online/right_column.md

 ### Location

 Online Zoom room.
-Link will be sent to registered participants.
+Link to the video room will be sent to registered participants.
+We recommend to install the [Zoom client](https://zoom.us/download).

 ### Time